yugabyte/yugabyte-db/docs/content/stable/explore/transactions/isolation-levels.md

 ## Snapshot Isolation

 The Snapshot isolation level only sees data committed before the transaction began (or in other words, it works on a "snapshot" of the table).
 Transactions running under Snapshot isolation do not see either uncommitted data or changes committed during transaction execution by other concurrently running transactions.
 Note that the query does see the effects of previous updates executed within its own transaction, even though they are not yet committed.
-This is a stronger guarantee than is required by the SQL standard for this isolation level
+This is a stronger guarantee than is required by the SQL standard for the `REPEATABLE READ` isolation level.

 Snapshot isolation detects only write-write conflicts, it does not detect read-write conflicts.
 In other words: